-Is Mint Mobile or T-Mobile a better fit for you?
+Mint Mobile vs. T-Mobile: Which is right for you?

 One area where Mint Mobile is a bit weak is when it comes to international features.
 Though you're able to call Mexico and Canada for free, that's about it.
 You can always add an international roaming balance to your plan through "UpRoam Credit," but if you're someone who travels frequently, this will quickly add up.
 Mint Mobile charges $0.05 per text message sent, $0.25 per minute for calls, and $0.20 per megabyte in most international countries, though prices are lower in Mexico and Canada at $0.02 per text, $0.06 per minute, and $0.06 per megabyte.

 Mint Mobile is best if you plan on using it domestically, and it's a great deal when you sign up for 12 months at a time.
 Because Mint doesn't offer any multi-line discounts, it's really the right fit for someone who's looking for just one or two lines.
-If you need more lines than that or want to ensure that you'll always have access to premium data, then T-Mobile's plans might be worth the extra cost.
+However, if you need more lines than that or want to ensure that you'll always have access to premium data, then T-Mobile's plans might be worth the extra cost.

 Mint Mobile vs. T-Mobile: T-Mobile's plans

 T-Mobile is one of the best wireless carriers in the U.S. and offers three core plans: Essentials, Magenta, and Magenta MAX.
-Each of these plans comes with unlimited data, talk, and text, plus 50GB of premium data.
+These plans come with unlimited data, talk, and text, plus 50GB of premium data.
 With the Magenta MAX plan, you'll actually only get premium data, meaning that your smartphone speeds will never be slowed down based on usage.
-Another bonus of the Magneta MAX plan is that you're able to stream up to 4K UHD, and you'll get a massive amount of high-speed mobile hotspot data, or 40GB.
+Another bonus of the Magenta MAX plan is that you're able to stream up to 4K UHD, and you'll get a massive amount of high-speed mobile hotspot data, or 40GB.
 When that runs out (if it ever does), you'll get unlimited hotspot data at 3G speeds and, to top things off, a Netflix subscription included in your plan.

 Though the Magenta MAX plan stands out as the best T-Mobile plan, the Essentials and Magenta plans are also great choices and come with a lot of similar perks such as premium data (at least 50GB) and unlimited mobile hotspot at 3G speeds (and 5GB of high-speed hotspot data with the Magenta plan).
 With the Magenta plan, you'll also get Netflix included, though streaming will be in SD.
 Here are some of the major differences between each one of T-Mobile's core plans.